thehui87/Learning-Godot/devel_volunteers.md

 Some features do not work in X11, notably fullscreen support, or setting a icon (in a way that will work in Ubuntu).
 A PulseAudio backend might be needed too, as some users have problems with ALSA backend while PulseAudio runs.
 If you have experience with this platform help is appreciated!

+## REST APIs

+Making commercial games on mobile devices very often requires access to specific platform APIs such as ADs, analytcs, payments, monetization, install tracking, leaderboards, social networks, etc. From the most hippie-indie to the most unscrupulous-commercial of games always needs some interaction with these.
+Integrating these APIs to Godot is often very annoying because it requires to integrate SDKs written in different languages (Java/ObjC) to each platform and making custom binaries or templates.

+These APIs however (such as ADMob, Facebook, Play Services, etc) are in most of the cases available as REST, which enables them to function in all platforms with a single implementation, by just using HTTP, SSL and JSON (all well supported by Godot).

 ## Assets